-How to use negative sentences in Italian?
+How do you use negative sentences in Italian?

 Making a sentence negative is very simple in Italian.
 While in English negative sentences are created by adding negative words like “isn’t”, “aren’t”, “doesn’t”, “don’t”, or “didn’t”, in Italian, we just need the negative word “non”.